This multipronged approach to DEI training and learning engages learners’ heads, hearts and hands to create a movement with staying power.

 DEI training has the most impact for businesses when people are able to influence their workplaces over time.
 Every session we facilitate uses principles of active learning to engage participants and outline strategies that our participants can use to improve their internal culture.
 For example, when we facilitate a portion of a seminar on unconscious bias, we poll participants on the (potential) unconscious biases they have witnessed in their workplace, discuss the impacts of these biases, and then introduce a framework for mitigating unconscious biases at work.
 Similarly, when discussing coaching diverse talent, we introduce the coaching mindset and have participants discuss a short case exercise and decide which high-impact coaching question(s) they would use to support the team member.
 At the end of the session, we send participants a list of high-impact coaching questions designed to help team members grow.

-When we focus our sessions on the concrete steps that professionals can take, we find that it motivates people to do more and pursue deeper DEI work.
+When we focus our sessions on the concrete steps that professionals can take, we find that it motivates people to do more and pursue deeper DEI training and work.
 It becomes a virtuous cycle for everyone involved.